Things to do in

 Restaurants

-There are many restaurants in Lincoln City, but we are not familiar with most of them…
+There are many restaurants in Lincoln City, here are some we recommend…

 Coffee: Left Coast Coffee